krishnachaitanya7/OpenGL_Assignments/homework_0/README.md

 # Homework - 1
 1) The frame rate reported by the program when the window is different sizes, specifically 1x1, 300x300 and full screen.
 Explain your results.

-Ans 1) When I run the gears program in my personal laptop with Intel i5 and integrated intel HD graphics below the statistics:
+Ans) When I run the gears program in my personal laptop with Intel i5 and integrated intel HD graphics below the statistics:

 | Resolution | FPS |
 |------------|-----|